gerardsyd/portfolio_tracker/README.md

 ## Update 23 March 2021
 - Included timezone offset to get right date for update from UTC

+## Update 14 April 2021
+- Included sums for each group on portfolio display
+- Fixed bug where price data would get deleted when user switched
+- FX conversion across portfolio (WIP)

 ## Installation
 - Clone the repository and install using pipfile (if using pipenv) or requirements.txt (for other virtual environments)
 - Required ENV variables (via .env file or any other method):